-However, in order for the RMB to be a significant international currency, it has to be largely convertible in the capital account (i.e. capital has to be largely free to move in and out of China) and China's financial market must be sufficiently deep, broad and liquid.
-It is not clear whether and when this would happen.
-The further development of the financial market is hindered by the requirement for the state-owned banks to offer cheap credits to nonprofitable state-owned enterprises (SOEs) to keep them afloat for social and political reasons.
-As for capital account opening, one obstacle is that China does not want to fully integrate its financial system with the rest of the world, partly because of the experience of the global financial crisis in 2007-2009 that the US-based IMS is not always reliable, and partly because of ideology --- a mistrust of the West.
+However, in order for the RMB to be a significant international currency, it has to be largely convertible in the capital account (i.e., capital has to be largely free to move in and out of China) and China's financial market must be sufficiently deep, broad, and liquid.
+It is not clear whether and when this might happen.
+The further development of the financial market is hindered by the requirement for the stateowned banks to offer cheap credit to non-profitable state-owned enterprises (SOEs) to keep them afloat for social and political reasons.
+As for capital account opening, one obstacle is that China does not want to fully integrate its financial system with the rest of the world, partly because of the experience of the global financial crisis in 2007-2009 that the United States-based IMS is not always reliable. and partly because of ideology - a mistrust of the West.
 This is one obstacle to RMB internationalization.
 To overcome this obstacle, the Chinese government borrows a page from the playbook of Deng Xiaoping's "one country, two systems" idea.
-They decide to adopt the "one currency, two markets" approach, meaning that they create an offshore RMB market which is not completely integrated with the onshore one.
+They decide to adopt the "one currency, two markets" approach, meaning that they create an offshore RMB market that is not completely integrated with the onshore one.
 The offshore RMB is called CNH, as distinct from the onshore RMB, which is called CNY.
-They facilitated the formation of offshore RMB centers in Hong Kong, Singapore, Taipei, London and elsewhere.
+They facilitated the formation of offshore RMB centers in Hong Kong, Singapore, Taipei, London, and elsewhere.
 The CNH is a fully convertible currency in the offshore market.
-In the offshore centers, the markets for CNHdenominated bonds, loans, bank deposits and financing of projects gradually develop.
+In the offshore centers, the markets for CNH-denominated bonds, loans, bank deposits, and financing of projects gradually develop.
 How effective this approach is going to be remains to be seen.

-Moreover, capital account convertibility of the RMB (which is equivalent to free capital mobility except some subtle difference) implies that its exchange rate would become less stable.
+Moreover, capital account convertibility of the RMB (which is equivalent to free capital mobility except for some subtle differences) implies that its exchange rate would become less stable.
 This is due to the open-economy trilemma.
 It dictates that exchange rate stability cannot be achieved under free capital mobility if autonomy in monetary policy is to be maintained.
-Assuming that China always wants autonomy in monetary policy, there is a tradeoff between more exchange rate stability and freer capital mobility.
-If you have more of one, you will have less of the other.
-To what extent is China willing to let its currency fluctuate too much, then its degree of capital mobility would be limited.
+Assuming that China always wants autonomy in monetary policy, there is a tradeoff between higher exchange rate stability and freer capital mobility.
+You cannot have both at the same time.
+To what extent is China willing to let its currency fluctuate according to market forces?
+If China is unwilling to let its currency fluctuate too much, then its degree of capital mobility would be limited.
 This is another obstacle to RMB internationalization.
 Faced with these challenges, the future of the internationalization of the RMB is unclear.